seL4/docs/Hardware/RISCV.md

     make simulate-spike64
     ```

-    If make fails, you may need to install a few required python packages: sudo pip install tempita future
+    If make fails, you may need to install a few required python packages: sudo pip install sel4-deps

 ### Continuing development